CultureHQ/add-to-calendar/README.md

 ### `open`

+Defaults to `false`.
 Whether or not the dropdown should start open.
 (Will be ignored after initial render.)

 ## Credit